Free HR Services from our Employee Relations Experts. Find out more.

 What you can do now to prepare

-With the right to disconnect change commencing August 26, 2024, you should start reviewing your employment contracts, policies and procedures now.
+With the right to disconnect change commencing August 26, 2024, you should seek to obtain a legal review and update of your employment contracts as well as implement relevant policies and procedures.

 Proactively assess how the right to disconnect will impact your organisation, what contact may be reasonable in particular circumstances and what measures you can take to avoid contacting your staff outside ordinary working hours where it is unlikely to be reasonable.